akash-dev-github/Transactions/README.md

         python manage.py runserver

-You should be able to view the API docs at the following URL now http://localhost:8000/docs/ .
+You should be able to view the API docs at the following URL now: http://localhost:8000/docs/ .
+The docs are browsable and calls can be made directly from this UI.

 ## API Usage: